Wentworthliu123/Empirical-Corporate-Finance-2021/README.md

-# Empirical-Corporate-Finance
-Code and resources collected for the PhD course at INSEAD
+This repo contains mainly codes for homework from PhD course at INSEAD

+Session 1: Event study.
+- Many instructions can be found on WRDs about [Even Studies](https://wrds-web.wharton.upenn.edu/wrds//ds/wrdseventstudy/ciq/index.cfm).